francesctr4/Level-Design-P3_Fungal-Forest/README.md

 # Level Design P3: _Fungal Forest_

+_A fan-made Spyro level set in a glowing underground forest filled with secrets, puzzles, and vertical challenges._

 This project presents a **custom level for the classic _Spyro the Dragon_** series, designed as if it were part of an official game expansion.
 Inspired by the original trilogy, the goal is to analyze and reinterpret Spyro’s level design principles while introducing a fresh, yet faithful, gameplay experience.

 ---